-This is the third in a series on implementing in-app purchases on iOS.
+This is the third article in the series on implementing in-app purchases in iOS.
 In this series, we try to cover all questions about the implementation and customization of purchases.
 All other articles are available at the links:

 - iOS in-app purchases: configuration and adding to the project.

 - iOS in-app purchases: initialization and purchases processing.

 - iOS in-app purchases: testing purchases in Xcode.